NLnetLabs/rpki-doc/source/krill/multi-user/openid-connect-provider.rst

 5. **Configure additional provider features**

-   How long are the tokens issued by the provider valid for?
+   - How long are the tokens issued by the provider valid for?
 Can the provider issue refresh tokens?
 These properties affect how long a user can remain logged in to Krill.

-   You should also ensure that the provider has a real TLS certificate, or for in-house certificates you will need a copy of the Certificate Authority root certificate so that you can configure Krill to trust it.
+   - Ensure that the provider has a real TLS certificate, or for in-house certificates you will need a copy of the Certificate Authority root certificate so that you can configure Krill to trust it.
 If neither are possible you can configure Krill to trust the insecure certificate anyway, but this is not advised.

+   - Do you need to configure the provider to ensure that the claims you want to use will be sent to Krill?

    \